ThreshvsGaming/COMP3040Art/README.md

 11. Select the `index.md`
 12. Put in your resume contents in this markdown file
 	+ Make sure the content is written in markdown if you wish to format your resume
+13. Save both
-13. If you wish to preview your resume, right-click the index.md in your file explorer menu
+14. If you wish to preview your resume, right-click the index.md in your file explorer menu
-14. Save both
 15. Select `Open Preview` to view your resume
 	+ *The format of your resume is based on Visual Studio Code's format.
 The format will change once your file changes are submitted into github*

+You are now able to edit your resume.

 #### III.
 Uploading/Updating your Resume